-- 1. Attendance at a minimum of three meetings per year, including two oral examinations and an interim meeting; this typically entails at least 15 days of meeting time annually, including weekends.
-New Directors also should plan to attend an examination development meeting during each of their first two years of service.
-Committee assignments may require up to the equivalent of an additional three or more weeks' time spread throughout the year.
-Finally, Directors may be asked to represent the Board at regional or national meetings. - 2.
-Willingness to accept multiple Board responsibilities and to fulfill commitments in a timely manner.

-- 3. Willingness to become knowledgeable about the methodologies of skills and competency assessment, quality and safety measures and processes, and human factors impacts, among others.
-Directors should understand the effects of new technology on the patient-physician relationship. - 4.
-Agreement to refrain from promoting, or permitting others to promote, his/her participation in commercial or educational activities (domestic or foreign) under circumstances that exploit, or might be perceived to exploit, his/her familiarity with examinations administered by the ABO or that otherwise might be perceived to compromise the integrity of those examinations.
+- 1. Attendance at in-person and virtual meetings that historically have amounted to at least 15 days of meeting time annually, including evenings and weekends.
+Additionally, Directors may be asked to represent the Board at regional or national meetings. - 2.
+Willingness to accept multiple Board responsibilities and to fulfill commitments in a timely manner. - 3.
+Willingness to become knowledgeable about the methodologies of skills and competency assessment, quality and safety measures and processes, adult learning modalities, the effects of new technology on the patient-physician relationship, and other relevant subjects. - 4.
+Agreement to refrain from promoting, or permitting others to promote, his/her participation in commercial or educational activities (domestic or foreign) under circumstances that exploit, or might be perceived to exploit, his/her familiarity with examinations administered by the ABO or that otherwise might be perceived to compromise the integrity of those examinations or the credential of certification. - 5.
+Willingness to serve a four-year term, followed typically by a second four-year term.